H4HWV2011/msjarvis-public-docs/thesis/08-quantum-inspired-entanglement.md

   - Enables an `entanglement_enabled` flag to control whether updates are applied.

 - At the end of each learning cycle:
-  - After calling RAG and web-research services and processing results, the learner calls an **entanglement update hook**.
+  - After calling RAG and web‑research services and processing results, the learner calls an **entanglement update hook**.
   - This hook currently uses the current topic and a placeholder list of “related” topics to update and persist the topic graph.

-In this initial version, the related-topic list is deliberately simple; the emphasis is on wiring up the graph, file, and per-cycle update hook without changing behavior.
+In this initial version, the related‑topic list is deliberately simple; the emphasis is on wiring up the graph, file, and per‑cycle update hook without changing behavior.
 This scaffolding is the concrete foothold where the more formal entanglement model can be implemented incrementally.

-## 8.5 Planned Neighbor-Biased Topic Selection
+## 8.5 Planned Neighbor‑Biased Topic Selection

 The next planned step is to let the entanglement graph influence **which topic the learner studies next**, rather than always stepping linearly through the `learning_queue`.
 The intended behavior is: